 Colonist.io in general

 Bots are a very good tool to practice.
 They offer a moderate challenge, but most of all – games against them can be (if you select a fast game option) super quick to finish.
 Bots’ turns are done rapidly and you can take all the time in the world for yours.
-That way you can finish a full game in under 15 minutes – similar game in real life would take up to two hours.
+That way you can finish a full game in under 15 minutes – a similar game in real life would take up to two hours.

-All this is completely free: the game does not bother you with any pop-ups or ads, only ads you will ever see are those beside the main lobby window.
+All this is completely free: the game does not bother you with any pop-ups or ads, the only ads you will ever see are those beside the main lobby window.

-Game is still under development and patches do come out regularly, so that’s good to see.
+The site is still under development and patches do come out regularly, so that’s good to see.

 Bots are great, but once you get the hang of the game, they don’t offer enough of a challenge.
 They are a bit too eager to trade and they occasionally build roads and settlements in places that make no sense.
-An option for harder AI level would be appreciated.
+An option for a harder AI level would be appreciated.

 I have had some random disconnect issues and other players claimed the same.
 Fortunately it usually only takes a browser tab refresh to reconnect, but it can be a bit annoying when a player starts the game and a bot takes over in the middle.

-As you can see, there are quite a few more positives and negatives and, moreover, the positives outweigh the negatives.
-This is great page to play Catan against other player or to get a quick fix against bots.
+As you can see, there are quite a few more positives and negatives and the positives outweigh the negatives.
+This is a great page to play Catan against other players or to get a quick fix against bots.
 I would give this an 8/10 and it’s definitely worth checking out.
-If you have any experience with Colonist.io or you recommend another page, I would love to read about in the comments.
+As you can see the site is moving forward, ever-improving.